Vestal High School: Notable Clubs

 The Mock Trial team consists of a competitive group of students who participate in imitated trials.
 The Vestal High School team was a semi-finalist in the 2005 statewide Mock Trial Tournament.
 The 2007 Mock Trial team won County Finals and Regionals and advanced to the state tournament in Albany.
 They placed 5th in the state at the competition under Thomas Bolton Walls.
-The mock trial team at Vestal is currently coached by Mrs. Teal Yajko who is also a Pre-IB English teacher.